YotpoLtd/magento2-module-yotpo-reviews/README.md

 - Release branches must follow this naming convention: `<sem-ver>-release`, where `<sem-ver>` corresponds to the Magento version the extension is compatible and being released with, e.g.: `2.3.0-release`.
 An extension may have one or more release branches.
 - New Bundled Extension version releases will only be packaged and published from the latest release branch state for each available version.
 - No pre-conditions are imposed on Feature branches.

+> **Note**: _Do not_ create a branch off the `readme` branch.
+It may lead to confusion and unexpected behavior.
+Instead, push a new branch directly to the repository.

 #### Branch protection
 Release branches that follow the naming convention above are automatically marked as `protected` in GitHub upon creation.
 This ensures new version releases follow the BESS process and have been appropriately tested and approved by Magento.
 This also protects these branches from being accidentally deleted or commited against.